Microraptor: Naming controversy

 The initial naming of Microraptor was controversial, because of the unusual circumstances of its first description.
 The first specimen to be described was part of a chimeric specimen—a patchwork of different feathered dinosaur species (Microraptor itself, Yanornis and an as-of-yet undescribed third species) assembled from multiple specimens in China and smuggled to the USA for sale.
 After the forgery was revealed by Xu Xing of Beijing's Institute of Vertebrate Paleontology and Paleoanthropology, Storrs L. Olson, curator of birds in the National Museum of Natural History of the Smithsonian Institution, published a description of the Microraptor's tail in an obscure journal, giving it the name Archaeoraptor liaoningensis in an attempt to remove the name from the paleornithological record by assigning it to the part least likely to be a bird.
 However, Xu had discovered the remains of the specimen from which the tail had been taken and published a description of it later that year, giving it the name Microraptor zhaoianus.

 Since the two names designate the same individual as the type specimen, Microraptor zhaoianus would have been a junior objective synonym of Archaeoraptor liaoningensis and the latter, if valid, would have had priority under the International Code of Zoological Nomenclature.
 However, there is some doubt whether Olson in fact succeeded in meeting all the formal requirements for establishing a new taxon.
-Namely, Olson designated the specimen as a lectotype, before an actual type species was formally erected.
-A similar situation arose with Tyrannosaurus rex and Manospondylus gigas, in which the former became a nomen protectum (protected name) and the latter a nomen oblitum (disused name) due to revisions in the ICZN rules that took place on December 31, 1999.
+Notably, Olson designated the specimen as a lectotype, before an actual type species was formally erected.
+A similar situation arose with Tyrannosaurus rex and Manospondylus gigas, in which the former became a nomen protectum (protected name) and the latter a nomen oblitum (disused name) due to revisions in the ICZN rules that took place on 31 December 1999.
 In addition, Xu's name for the type specimen (Microraptor) was subsequently used more frequently than the original name; as such, this and the chimeric nature of the specimen would render the name "Archaeoraptor" a nomen vanum (as it was improperly described) and the junior synonym Microraptor a nomen protectum (as it has been used in more published works than "Archaeoraptor" and was properly described).